-The Value of Arts Education
+The Arts

 An experience in Visual Art and Performing Art will develop life-long skills in creativity and imagination.

 Everyone has the capacity to be creative.
 One doesn't have to be talented in these areas to learn and appreciate the values of these subjects.